Americans Abroad Caucus

-Currently, the Americans Abroad Caucus consists of 35 members of the House of Representatives especially attuned to the problems of American citizens living outside the USA.
-Co-chaired by Carolyn Maloney (D-NY) and Dina Titus (D-NV) and Elvira Salazar (R-FL) in 2022.
+Currently, the Americans Abroad Caucus consists of 28 members of the House of Representatives especially attuned to the problems of American citizens living outside the USA.
+Chaired by Dina Titus (D-NV) and and Elvira Salazar (R-FL) in 2022.
 The Caucus will re-register in 2023 and the leadership and member list will be updated shortly.

 The Caucus collectively and members individually have been instrumental in bringing several problems to the attention of other House members: